 Our Honors Program is designed to help you succeed and make your impact on the world.

-Our program is designed to challenge students to think critically, logically, and creatively so that they can not only do their best work, but also use what they’ve learned to help better the world around them.
-Kyle Boden, an Honors Program alumnus and recipient of the NCAA Walter Byars Scholarship, said, “As Honors students, our hope is that research conducted at Emory & Henry will help improve the lives of people around the world.”
+Our program is designed to scaffold students as they think critically, logically, and creatively so that they can not only do their best work, but also use what they’ve learned to help better themselves and the world around them.

-- Provide challenges for students who possess extraordinary intellectual promise, a strong academic background, broad extracurricular interests, and leadership abilities.
+- Provide support for students who possess extraordinary intellectual promise, a strong academic background, broad extracurricular interests, and leadership abilities.

-- Be as diverse as our nation: As an active member of the National Society for Minorities in Honors, 25% of the Emory & Henry Honors Program are students of color; we also warmly welcome scholars from the LGBTQ+ community as well.
+- Be as diverse as our nation: As an active member of the National Society for Minorities in Honors, 35% of the Emory & Henry Honors Program are students of color; we also warmly welcome scholars from all religions and from the LGBTQ+ community as well.
 Our diversity is our strength!

-- Encourage service to the community, study abroad experiences, and involvement in the life of Emory & Henry College.
+- We reward service to the community, facilitate study abroad experiences, and support your involvement in the life and culture of Emory & Henry College.

 We ask you to take what you learn in classrooms, laboratories, and midnight discussions and to apply it to the life we live—whether on a community level or on a global scale.